outpostHQ/numl/README.md

 - **All-in-one** – Numl is both a markup language for rapidly building responsive interfaces and a set of ready-to-use highly-customizable accessible elements.
 So you can use a single comprehensive tool to compose and style web applications.
 It's also possible to create simple interactions without writing JS.
 - **Unique** – Numl is based on unique CSS generation technology that allows you to unleash all the power of modern CSS and take all styles under your control.
 - **DX Focused** – Numl is focused on providing the best possible Developer Experience.
-It has lots of built-in helpers and solutions for routine UI development and its approach is convenient for maintaining and refactoring.
+It has lots of built-in helpers and solutions for routine UI development and its atomic approach is convenient for maintaining and refactoring.
 - **Universal** – Numl is built on top of Web Components, a modern web API to create reusable UI elements, and it's compatible with most modern JS-frameworks.
 You can use it as is or create lightweight wrappers for your favorite framework to improve DX, SSR and SEO.

 [Learn more at NUML.DESIGN](https://numl.design/)